 - There are 4 really good campsites close by.

 - Half price and subsidised deals on hotels We work week ends and there are 3 local Premier Inns that do their rooms for nearly half price on Friday, Saturday and Sunday.
 Book a month ahead and it's even cheaper.
 If you are travelling a hundred miles or more, to show my appreciation I now have some subsidised deals on hotel, evening meal and breakfast.
 Check out my hotels and b and B page for details.

 - Borrow our courtesy car and have a great day out We have been in our new premises near Rugby (after 8 years in Newbury) since March 2008.
 We lend you our Peugeot 203 Quicksilver 2 litre manual, diesel, supermini estate to visit the great local attractions while we rustproof your vehicle.
 (Note, the car is not insured for you.
-You can drive it 3rd party on your own insurance or get comprehensive day cover for £20 here
+Please get comprehensive day cover for around £20 here

 - Dogs There are some great walks for dogs nearby.
 You could do without the car and just walk all day along the canal, within walking distance of my premises. (see details underneath).
 If you want to take the dog in my car, bring a basket or a cage and the dog can go in the Honda SMX which has a van space in the rear.
 You will not be able to get day insurance though because it's a Japanese import.
 It will be third party on your own insurance.
 Let me know so I can get the Honda ready for you.
 (Just put “dog” in the “comments” section of my online booking form).